 Before you read through this list, know the first step to maintaining a clean home is to talk to your family.
 Start by explaining that you want to keep the house clutter-free so you can spend more time with them.
 Let your family know how much their support means to you!

-Below are different approaches and ways to keep your house clean with kids (+ checkout the GIVEAWAY at the end of the post):
+Below are different approaches and ways to keep your house clean with kids:

 Before we move on, tip number seven is really important…